iotaledger/iota-wiki/tutorials/pages/create-nft-with-iota-sdk.md

 ### Prepare Your Development Environment

-Navigate to the folder you created when completing the [set up a testnet address and receive funds from the faucet tutorial](https://wiki.iota.org/tutorials/wallet-setup):
+Navigate to the folder you created when completing the [Set Up a Testnet Address and Receive Funds from the Faucet tutorial](https://wiki.iota.org/tutorials/wallet-setup):

 ```bash
 cd wallet-setup